Skip to content

 • Allusion.

-28) Huxley writes, “THE MESA was like a ship becalmed in a strait of lion-coloured dust.”
-This is an example of…
+27. Huxley writes, “THE MESA was like a ship becalmed in a strait of lion-coloured dust.”
+This sentence exemplifies…

 • Hyperbole.